Azure/API-Management/changelogs/self-hosted-gateway.md

 *August 25, 2021*

-New **stable** version of the [self-hosted gateway](https://aka.ms/apim/shgw/overview) is now available.
+New **preview** version of the [self-hosted gateway](https://aka.ms/apim/shgw/overview) is now available.
 Full list of container versions can be found [here](https://mcr.microsoft.com/v2/azure-api-management/gateway/tags/list).

 ### New